9 Natural Ways To Beat Seasonal Allergies

 What is acupuncture?

 Researchers believe acupuncture works by stimulating the release of endorphins, the body’s natural pain-relieving chemicals.
 It also influences the autonomic nervous system which controls bodily functions.
-Including the release of chemicals that regulate blood flow and pressure, reduce inflammation, and calm the brain.
+This includes the release of chemicals that regulate blood flow and pressure, reduce inflammation, and calm the brain.

 2. Apple Cider Vinegar